benmcallister/GCD-Course-Project/CODEBOOK.md

 [87] "angleygravitymean"                 "anglezgravitymean"

 ## Units
-All data has been divided by its range to normalize it.
-So all variables in this data set are averages of ratios and therefore have no units.
+All measured data (columns 3-88) has been divided by its range to normalize it.
+So these variabels are averages of ratios and therefore have no units.

 ## What do these variables represent?
 The first two variables "subject" and "activity" are identifiers.
 Subjects (people) are represented by integers from 1-30 and activities (what the people were doing when the original measurements were taken) are represented with descriptions such as "WALKING" or "SITTING".